onionyaa/AQI-North-India/README.md

 ### 1. Data Preprocessing

 Merged `station_hour.csv` with `stations.csv` on `StationId`, filtered down to the 5 northern states out of the full all-India dataset.
-Parsed datetime into Year/Month/Day/Hour/DayOfWeek/Season, forward-filled missing readings grouped by station (so I'm not pulling values across station boundaries), clipped negative sensor readings to 0, dropped fully-null rows, and removed duplicate `(StationId, Datetime)` pairs.
+Parsed datetime into Year/Month/Day/Hour/DayOfWeek/Season, forward-filled missing readings grouped by station, clipped negative sensor readings to 0, dropped fully-null rows, and removed duplicate `(StationId, Datetime)` pairs.

 ### 2. AQI Calculation (CPCB Methodology)

-This was the part I spent the most time getting right.
-CPCB computes a sub-index per pollutant using linear interpolation within breakpoint ranges, then takes the max sub-index as the final AQI:
+AQI was calculated using the official CPCB methodology, with pollutant concentrations converted to sub-indices through linear interpolation and the final AQI defined as the maximum sub-index.
 ```
 Ip = [(IHi - ILo) / (BPHi - BPLo)] × (Cp - BPLo) + ILo
 ```